 The latest Winter Executive Report by Customer Contact Week Digital shows that reducing customer effort is the most important priority for 2018.
-CX Network confirms that modern consumers don’t want to spend half an hour on our website in search of information they need or on our Help Center trying to figure out how to raise a request.
+CX Network confirms that modern consumers don’t want to spend half an hour on a website in search of information they need or on a Help Center trying to figure out how to raise a request.
 Nowadays, a customer seeks services that require minimum effort on their part and maximum output from the company they trusted.
-By providing our clients with a consistent and smooth movement from one touch point to another, we can create an integrated experience, meaning that our communication and design is the same for every channel they use to reach out to us.
+By providing clients with a consistent and smooth movement from one touchpoint to another, we can create an integrated experience, meaning that our communication and design is the same for every channel they use to reach out to us.
 This article is the first in the series focused on showing how we can assure such customer experience in Jira Service Desk.

 Source: CCW Digital

 What’s the problem with Jira Service Desk user interface?